mafifafm/pxt-microbit/docs/test/courses/csintro/algorithms/activity.md

 ## Save early, save often!

-We now have a working program running on the micro:bit simulator!
+We now have a working program running on the Ragga simulator!
 As you write your program, MakeCode will automatically compile and run your code on the simulator.
 The program doesn’t do much at this point, but before we make it more interesting, we should name our program and save it.

 On the bottom left of the application window, to the right of the Download button, is a text box in which you can name your program.
 After naming your program, press the save button to save it.